Kidsmomo is dedicated to motivating kids to read for pleasure.

 But ultimately, we’re communicating directly with kids as fellow readers — two people who just can’t shut up about how much they loooooooooooooooooooooove children’s books.
 And our mission is to get kids to join us in that mania: we’re the cult of Kidsmomo, and we want to indoctrinate children with a fervor for books.

 Nancy Tsai and Karen Wang have over two decades combined experience in the children’s and educational online space.
 Karen is currently a Product Manager with the educational games team at Amplify and previously worked as Product Manager for the Kids Channel at Scholastic.com.
-Nancy currently works at Barnes & Noble.com and previously worked as a Web Producer, Special Projects for Scholastic.
+Nancy has worked as the Merchandsining Manager for Kids & Teen books at Barnes & Noble.com and a Web Producer, Special Projects at Scholastic.com.

 Nancy and Karen were the chief architects of THE STACKS, Scholastic’s safe online community for tween readers (www.scholastic.com/kids).
 They also launched and managed Ink Splot 26, Scholastic’s blog for kids focused on popular books and media (http://blog.scholastic.com/ink_splot_26/); Karen served as editorial director and Nancy as platform manager.
 Nancy also led the redevelopment of the online registration and art submission system for the Alliance for Young Artists and Writers.